 - Finding out if you're claiming the benefits you're entitled to.

 - Providing budgeting and debt advice.

 Meet the Money Advice Team

-Previously a Welfare Rights Officer at the local authority helping people claim benefits and challenge poor decisions, she became a Money Advisor after taking a secondment to the role from her job as an Income Officer at Longhurst Group.
+Pam was previously a Welfare Rights Officer at the local authority helping people claim benefits and challenge poor decisions.
+She became a Money Advisor after taking a secondment to the role from her then job as an Income Officer with the Group.

 In total, she has 23 years’ experience in welfare rights work.

 Pam says she likes to approach each customer’s case as it comes, depending on individual circumstances.

 “Making a difference to people is the best thing about my job,” she said.

 “Being able to take the pressure and stress from a customer is important to me.
 Whenever there's a successful outcome, it's a nice feeling for the customer and for me.
 This role has great job satisfaction.

 “I don’t judge people.
 I have experienced debt myself first hand, so I know some of the fear customers may be going through.